homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 multiple separate projects/packages in a single repository.
 I call it `Fiddler
 <https://github.com/beberlei/fiddler>`_.

+Fiddler allows you to manage all your *third-party* dependencies using a `composer.json` file, while adding a new way of managing your internal dependencies.
+Fiddler combines both external and internal packages to a single pool and allows you to pick them as dependencies for your projects.

-It allows you to define lightweight packages inside one big repository by adding ``fiddler.json`` files to each package directory.
+You define packages inside the repository by adding ``fiddler.json`` files to the packages directory.
 Fiddler packages can depend on each other or on third party packages defined in a single global ``composer.json`` in the project root.
 The ``fiddler.json`` also defines the autoload rules for each package.

 Say you have three packages in your application, Foo, Bar and Baz and both Bar and Baz depend on Foo, and Foo depends on ``symfony/dependency-injection`` with